Netsach/concrete-datastore/FAQS.md

 If you do not already have an PostgreSQL server running and you want to use docker, you need to download and install it.
 Please see the [official page](https://docs.docker.com/get-docker/) for more information.

 ## I do not have *virtualenv* installed
-*virtualenv* is auseful tool that enables you to create isolated Python environments.
+*virtualenv* is a useful tool that enables you to create isolated Python environments.
 Simply install it with *pip*:

 ``` shell
 pip install virtualenv